 It is always useful to compare diamond prices quoted by different sellers.
 It may turn out that though a salesperson claims you are getting a super discount in their shop, the “discounted” price is the price everyone else sells at.
 However, it is crucial to make sure you are not comparing apples and oranges, meaning diamond characteristics should be the same or at least very close.

 In addition to the 4Cs (colour, clarity, cut quality and carat weight), there are lots of factors such as fluorescence, polish, symmetry, girdle thickness and culet size that go into diamond pricing.
 All these characteristics significantly affect the final diamond price.

 Remember that prices per carat go up the bigger a diamond gets.
 The increase is because bigger diamonds are rarer compared to small ones.
 Moreover, prices jump sharply at popular carat weights such as 0.50, 0.75, 1.00, 1.25, 1.50, 2.00 and so on.
 Such carats are in greater demand and therefore cost more.
 To save some money, you may opt for stones slightly below these popular carat weights – the diamond will look the same size to the naked eye, but it will cost less.

 Rule No. 4 – Inspect the Diamond Under Magnification

-It is always a good idea to inspect a loose diamond under a loupe or jeweller’s microscope before you buy it.
+It is always a good idea to inspect a loose diamond with a loupe or jeweller’s microscope before you buy it.

-Look at the diamond’s natural flaws and compare to the other stones you are considering.
+Look at the diamond’s natural flaws and compare it to the other stones you are considering.
 You should be comfortable with the level of clarity you are getting.
-As a general rule, the clarity grade should be high enough, so there are no visible flaws with the naked eye.
+As a general rule, the clarity grade should be high enough, so there are no visible flaws to the naked eye.